PanIntegralus/discord.webm-compilation/README.md

 https://cdn.discordapp.com/attachments/1008891430640570418/1263262603304763412/S_K_E_L_E_T_O_N.webm

 </details>

-The broken ones are staying for archival purposes only.

 ## Why does this work
 The Discord client doesn't have measures in its video player widget to prevent resizing due to frame size inconsistency in the webm file, thus resulting in a video that constantly changes size visually.